neha-kay/Kiko-plus/_posts/2017-06-02-thoughts-on-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 ---
 layout: post
-title: Thoughts on How to Learn Regularly Without Spending Extra Time to Do So
+title: "Thoughts on How to Learn Regularly Without Spending Extra Time to Do So"
-description: Learning in Everyday Life
+description: "Learning in everyday life"
 date: 2016-06-19
 tags: [life perspective, guides]
 comments: true